ModySaggaf/Face-Detection-Using-Python-and-OpenCV/README.md

 ## Then, the code was written in Python after importing cv2 from the OpenCV library
 ![](Pictures/PythonCode.jpg)

- ### Casecade classifers for face, smile and eyes were used from the openCV github page [2].
+ ### Casecade classifers for face, smile and eyes were downloaded from the openCV github page [2].